 There are many reasons cyclists might wear gloves.
 They can help cushion your hands and prevent callouses.
-Some gloves can keep your hands warm.
+Some cycling gloves are designed to keep your hands warm.
 Other gloves can give you protection against a spill.
 The best cycling gloves can do a little of everything.

 Finding the right glove depends partly on the type of riding you do.
 A century (100 mile) road rider might want different gloves than a mountain biker.
 Still, there are some gloves that are just superior to others, and the good news is that they don’t change that much.

 Cycling gloves differ from running gloves in that they have some padding.

 Here are our 5 favorite cycling gloves right now